 - Conduct interfering with the library’s mission, the customer’s use of the library, or the library employee’s service to customers

 - Any activity that interferes with traffic flow at library entrances or causes undue congestion at those entrances

 The fact that a group is welcome to meet in the library does not in any way constitute the library’s endorsement of the group’s policies, beliefs, or activities.
 Non-library groups must take care not to imply library endorsement or sponsorship in their promotional material and public advertisement of the meeting.
 Any group or individual who advertises an event to be held at WCPL is required to include the following disclaimer: “The use of the Wells County Public Library’s meeting facility does not constitute the library’s endorsement and sponsorship of the program or the organizer’s policies and beliefs.”
 If the meeting is publicly advertised, a copy of the publicity must be sent to the library prior to the meeting.

 All meetings must begin within regular library hours.
 Arrangements for library meeting room use beyond regular hours must be cleared in advance.
-Meetings must adjourn and the building must be vacated within two hours of the library’s closing time.
+Meetings must adjourn and the building must be vacated within two hours of the library’s closing time on weekdays and three hours after the library's closing time on Saturdays.
+The Parlor may only be used during library hours.
 No meetings may be scheduled for days the library is closed.

 Library sponsored activities will take precedence over all other activities.
 The library reserves the right to preempt any event for an emergency or special library-sponsored event.
 In such rare instance the library will make every reasonable effort to give ample notice, assist in rescheduling, or refunding of all fees.